pleabargain/EnglishHelpsYourCareer/idioms.business.md

 We're looking for a test market right now, but nothing has been decided yet.
 Everything's still up in the air.

 We're still up in the air on which platform we should use.

+The whole future of the project is still up in the air.

 </p>